aled1027/notes.alexledger.net/content/projects/_index.md

 date: 2023-08-15
 ---

 Welcome to the Projects page, where I've gathered some things I've been working on over the years.
-From climate change to web apps and more, here you'll find a sampling of my creative pursuits and technical experiments.
+If you're interested in learning more about a project or collaborating, please feel free to reach out.

 ## The Hub